\\\ Pet Travel

 - If other passengers object to your pet then you are obligated to remove to another area of the train or ensure your pet is muzzled and have the necessary collar, ID tag and lead or be placed in a locked carrier and stored with the guard.

-TIP – Always check the railway operators rules before travel.
+- Always check the railway operators rules before travelling.

-9 Best TIPS When Travelling On UK Trains With Pets
+Best Tips When Travelling On UK Trains With Pets

 - Avoid busy times and arrive with time to spare providing your pet plenty of time to prepare themselves for the journey.